 Federal regulations require all financial aid recipients to maintain Satisfactory Academic Progress (SAP) in order to receive financial aid.
-In order to maintain SAP standards at CCD, students must earn a minimum 2.0 cumulative GPA and complete at least 67 percent of their coursework.
-SAP standards also require students to complete their degree/program within 150 percent of the published length of the program.
+In order to maintain SAP standards at CCD, students must earn a minimum 2.0 cumulative GPA, complete at least 67 percent of their overall attempted coursework, and complete at least one attempted credit each attending semester.
+SAP standards also require students to complete their degree/ program within 150 percent of the published length of the program.
 All credit hours taken at CCD, including all credits attempted when not receiving financial aid and all transfer hours, are included in determining a student's SAP status.
-Students may become Ineligible for Aid if they do not complete any courses within a single term.
-If determined Ineligible for Aid, students may appeal to have aid reinstated at the Financial Aid Office.
+If determined ineligible for aid, students may appeal to have aid reinstated at the Financial Aid Office.